browserengineering/book/book/styles.md

 ```

 Note that Python's `sorted` function keeps the relative order of
 things when possible.
-This means that in general, a rule that comes
+This implements the tie breaker: rules later in
-later in the CSS file comes later in cascade order, unless the
+the CSS file come later in cascade order, unless the selectors used
-selectors used force something different.
-That's how real browsers do
+force something different.
-it, too.

 To start styling web pages we just need to download some style sheets!